 Susan and Aaron Gilman in Zambia

-Aaron and Susan Gilman have participated on three IVHQ programs together (with another two lined up for the New Year) and while volunteering in Zambia, the couple worked within the Linda Farm community in Livingstone.
+Aaron and Susan Gilman have participated on three IVHQ programs together (with another two lined up for the New Year) and (/volunteer-in-zambia)while volunteering in Zambia, the couple worked within the Linda Farm community in Livingstone.

 During the 1970s, this farm was gifted to local people with disabilities, providing their families with a small plot of land to farm vegetables in order to become self-sustaining.
 As the homes within the community are over 50-years-old and in real need of restoration, Aaron and Susan initiated a project to repair and paint each of the 12 homes, which currently accommodate around 90 residents.
 Thanks to the combined effort of volunteers and Linda Farm residents, the project was completed within 3 weeks.
 This project was named the Francine Perry Painting Project in memory of Aaron’s younger sister who died earlier this year after a 2.5 year battle with cancer.